gui1117/airjump-multi/README.md

 This is a basic game showing a way to structure your code with `specs`, `nphysics` (and `vulkano`).

-Each users control a ball that have one airjump this airjump is restored on contact with the ground and other balls.
+Each users control a ball that have one airjump, this airjump is restored on contact with the ground and other balls.
 The goal is to touch the gong.

-This `README` will explain some concept about the implementation.
+This README will explain some concept about the implementation.
 The most interesting part is integrate nphysics with specs.
+TODO: CI

 ## Entity/Component/System (ECS)